 IVF Attrition Rate: Why Don’t All Eggs Create Embryos?

-So now you are ready to take the next big step in your family building journey: IVF.
+So now you are ready to take the next big step in your family building journey: IVF, or in-vitro fertilization.
 It is very exciting, but at the same time, it can also be stressful.

 The Realities of IVF Attrition Rate